shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-7-13.md

 description : Channel Management is currently based on order lines.
 With the addition of Pre-Bid, we are now basing it on explicit product mappings. ms.date : 10/28/2023 ms.custom : yield-analytics-ui
-Channel Management is currently based on order lines.
-With the addition

 ---